masylum/mongolia/README.md

       }
     });

-## Work with embed documents
+## Working with embedded documents

-Mongolia helps you denormalizing your MongoDB database.
+Mongolia helps you to denormalizing your MongoDB database.
 You can define _skeletons_ for your embedded documents.
 Those _skeletons_ define which data do you want to denormalize.

+### setEmbedObject

+Returns a denormalized and filtered embed object.

     setEmbedObject(name, object);